HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 First impressions matter.
 Delivering page content in a timely manner is critical for avoiding visitor abandonment and user frustration.
 Loading performance is a key aspect of the acquisition phase, poor loading performance results in users abandoning this journey.

-A <a hreflang="en" href="https://web.dev/milliseconds-make-millions/">recent study</a> showed that 0.1s mSpeed improvement increased conversion rates by +8.4% for retail sites and +10.1% for travel sites.
+A <a hreflang="en" href="https://web.dev/milliseconds-make-millions/">recent study</a> showed that 0.1s mobile speed improvement increased conversion rates by +8.4% for retail sites and +10.1% for travel sites.

 Loading performance is a vast topic, so we picked a couple of aspects to cover here.